ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1
 ## Exercise 3a

 A list of numbers can be very unsmooth, meaning very high numbers can be right next to very low numbers.
 One way to smooth it out is to consider the average of each value's neighbors, including the value itself.

+*** =instructions
-Find a function that takes a list and the number of neighbors on either side to consider.
+- Make a function `moving_window_average(x, n_neighbors)` that takes a list `x` and the number of neighbors `n_neighbors` on either side to consider.
 For each value, the function computes the average of each value's neighbors, including themselves.
-The function should return a list of these averaged Values as long as the original list.
+Have the function return a list of these averaged values as long as the original list.
 If there are not enough neighbors (for cases near the edge), substitute the original value as many times as there are missing neighbors.

-*** =instructions
--
+- Use your function to find the moving window sum of `x=[0,10,5,3,1,5]` and `n_neighbors=1`.

 *** =hint
-- First concatenate the two edges of your list with repeats of the first and last values of the list, and use a moving sum that applies to the middle values of this longer list
+- First concatenate the two edges of your list with repeats of the first and last values of the list, and use a moving sum that applies to the middle values of this longer list!

 *** =pre_exercise_code
 ```{python}